 , City of Durango Plng Office

 Confirmed SpeakerVicki Vandegrift, AICP, has 35 years of planning experience.
-She has worked at the City of Durango for the last 22 years.
+She has worked at the City of Durango for the last 24 years.
 Vicki began her career working in a small planning consulting firm based in Durango.
 She left Durango to attend graduate school at the University of Colorado at Denver, where she received her MURP, and upon graduation she worked for 5 years in neighborhood planning for the City of Aurora.
 She was able to return to Durango when a job opened at the City of Durango and she has never left.
 Working for a planning consultant firm allowed Vicki to begin her career with a broad spectrum of long range planning projects.
 In graduate school Vicki won the Award of Academic Excellence at the University of Colorado at Denver.
 She also served on the American Planning Association Student Organization’s Executive Board serving as both the President and Secretary.
 It was in Aurora that Vicki honed her skills as a community builder and facilitator and she truly came to appreciate the power and importance of working with the public to gain consensus.
 As a neighborhood planner and later as a team leader Vicki worked extensively with neighborhood groups in a variety of programs designed to educate the public on planning issues and address neighborhood issues though self-help programs.
-For the last 22 years Vicki has been with the City of Durango.
+For the last 24 years Vicki has been with the City of Durango.
 Vicki is responsible for long range planning in the City as well as Historic Preservation.
 As with all small town planning offices Vicki spends time on a variety of tasks and assumed the responsibility of overseeing the new Land Use and Development Code when the project manager left.
-She has been the primary author on Land Use and Development Code text amendments over her 22 years with the City.
-During her time with the City, Vicki was instrumental in the development of two Comprehensive Plans, one of which received an APA Colorado Smart Growth Award.
+She has been the primary author on Land Use and Development Code text amendments.
+During her time with the City, Vicki was instrumental in the development of three Comprehensive Plans, one of which received an APA Colorado Smart Growth Award.
 She also has been the primary staff person for the development of a number of Area and Neighborhood Plans.
 Vicki is tasked to oversee all Comprehensive Plan Amendments.
 One of Vicki’s most notable and enjoyable projects she managed was the creation of the Established Neighborhood Design Program in 2005.
 The program changed the zoning standards throughout all of the residential neighborhoods in Durango.
 The program won an APA Colorado Award.
 The Established Neighborhood Design Program has been extremely successful and is protecting the character of existing neighborhoods in the City of Durango.
 Vicki became a member of American Institute of Certified Planners in 2001.

 , City of Durango Cmty Dev.